JinWookArgon/MIRACLE/README.md

 ## Contact

-If you have any questions, please contact with Peng Jia (pengjia@stu.xjtu.edu.cn) or Kai Ye (kaiye@xjtu.edu.cn).
+If you have any questions, please contact with Jin-Wook Choi (argon502@snu.ac.kr).